 - I like this best served warm, but room temperature and hot is good, too.

-Lovely salads to serve with Savory Polenta Cake:
+Salads to serve with Savory Polenta Cake:

-A few more of my favorite polenta recipes:
+More of my favorite polenta recipes:

 - Creamy Gorgonzola Polenta